openedx/docs.openedx.org/source/documentors/references/doc_style_guide.rst

 As an example, if a new file ``build_a_course.rst`` is created, then it would need to be appended to an existing table of contents, as shown in the example below.

-You can learn more about adding your document to a table of contents by following this guide.

 Also, you can do a :glob: `*` on an index page, meaning in some cases, documents in a page tree are automatically added to the ToC.
 In the following example, any file contained in the same folder will automatically be added to the table of contents.
 It is a quick way to set up a table of contents so that new documents are automatically picked up, but it reduces the control you have on the order of your documents in the TOC:

 .. code-block::